zm711/spikeanalysis/docs/source/submodules/spike_analysis.rst

 Increasing bin size will allow the large time bins to have a more continuous distribution of spike counts.
 In order to use this function a :code:`bsl_window` should be given.
 This should be the pre-stimulus baseline of the neuron/unit.
 The window is then the window over which to Z score.
 It is beneficial to still include the before and after stimulus windows to better see how the z score has changed.
-Simimlarly each stimulus can have its own window by doing nested lists.
+Similarly each stimulus can have its own window by doing nested lists.
 The math is relatively standard:

 .. math::